-Bitola: The Ultimate 2026 Summer Guide
+Bitola: The Ultimate 2026 Travel Guide

 The City of Consuls, a place of ancient splendor where East meets West under the smile of Pelister.

 Why visit Bitola?
-2026 Summer Travel Guide
+2026 Travel Guide

 Bitola, North Macedonia's second-largest city, often dubbed the "City of Consuls" due to its rich diplomatic history, stands as a crossroads of cultures and eras.
 Nestled in the fertile Pelagonia Valley, beneath the majestic Pelister mountain range, Bitola is a city that breathes history while living a vibrant contemporary life.
 Its iconic symbol is Shirok Sokak, a beautiful pedestrian street lined with neoclassical facades, cafes, and boutiques, exuding the spirit of old European charm.
 This is where the city's pulse is felt, where older citizens gather for their morning coffee, and students enjoy evening outings.